mcserverhosting-net/OS/README.md

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the [LICENSE](LICENSE) file for details.

----
-*Note: The splash image displayed at the top is located at `baseline/airootfs/etc/splash.png`.*
----

 ## Original Reddit Post